 MAINIt is the opinion of the author that a full botanical assessment will not produce any significant additional information.
-Since there are not true sensitive areas in terms of vegetation remaining within the study area, the sensitivity map focuses on the protection of the already heavily degraded watercourse to the north of the site (with its associated CBA and ESA areas) (Refer to Figure 8).
+The sensitivity map focuses on the protection of the watercourses (with its associated CBA and ESA areas) and the Klipkoppie Municipal NR (Refer to Figure 8).